prathi912/rdc-imr/src/SOP.md

 4.  **Review Evaluations:**
     -   From the **EMR Evaluations** page, you can view all feedback and recommendations submitted by the committee for each applicant and make a final decision on their status.

+### Recruitment Management (Admins)
+-   Navigate to **Recruitment Approvals**.
+-   Review job postings submitted by faculty.
+-   You can approve a posting to make it public on the `/hiring` page or reject it.

 ### System Administration
 1.  **User Management:**